thiagonees/thiagonees/README.md

 ### Hello there!👋
 ### Welcome!
-I'm Thiago Alves and I'm a Front-end developer.
+I'm Thiago Alves and I'm a Frontend developer.
 #### This is my new accout because github has flagged my other.